ayyp1/Medicine-Label-analysis-NER/README.md

 # 💻 Minor-Project

-1. A desktop application
+1. A desktop application.
-2. Upload image of backside of medicine blister packet (with label information printed)
+2. Upload image of backside of medicine blister packet (with label information printed).
-3. Detailed information about medicine and it's consumption from reliable source
+3. Detailed information about medicine and it's consumption from reliable source.
-4. Medicine collection from Nepalese Authority
+4. Medicine collection from Nepalese Authority.
 ---

-# Table of Contents
+# 📋 Table of Contents

 - [Minor Project](#-minor-project)
 - [Requirements](#️-requirements)